China National Space Administration: Departments

 CNSA's logo is a similar design to that of China Aerospace Science and Technology Corporation.
 The arrow in the middle is similar to the Chinese character 人 which means 'human' or 'people', to state that humans are the center of all space exploration.
 The three concentric ellipses stand for three types of escape velocity (minimum speed needed to reach sustainable orbits, to escape the Earth system, and to escape the Solar System) which are milestones of space exploration.
 The second ring is drawn with a bold line, to state that China has passed the first stage of exploration (Earth system) and is undergoing the second stage exploration (within the Solar System).
 The 人 character stands above the three rings to emphasize humanity's capability to escape and explore.
-Olive branches were added to state that China's space exploration is peaceful in nature.